Sabz-co/Kioosk/README.md

 ## Kioosk

-A book social catalog and a market place for local bookstors.
+A book social catalog and a market place for local bookstores.

 ---
 The product development is currently idled.